Nutlope/aiangels/README.md

 ## Todos v3

 - [ ] Add an OG Image
+- [ ] Make custom card for the table for mobile to make it responsiveness
 - [ ] Make it responsive on mobile by playing around with the categories (hiding on mobile for now)
 - [ ] Split index page into multiple components